mikeLofton/LinkedList/README.md

-Assessmant 4
+Assessment 4

 # LinkedList

 This program is meant to showcase a Doubly Linked List.
 Program displays 3 test cases.

-# How to Open Program
+# How To Open Program

 # Test Cases
 Progress through test cases by pressing a key when prompted